VivanPrasad/image-manipulator/README.md

 # image-manipulator

-The tkinter module theme uses .tcl files from a configured theme called "Forest Theme"
+The tkinter module GUI uses .tcl files from the open-source theme "Forest Theme" by rdbende.